ajithsinghr/Naive-Bayes-Salary-Data/README.md

 # Naive-Bayes-Salary-Data
-1) Prepare a classification model using Naive Bayes  for salary data
+Prepare a classification model using Naive Bayes  for salary data

 Data Description:

-age -- age of a person
+1)age -- age of a person
-workclass	-- A work class is a grouping of work
+2)workclass	-- A work class is a grouping of work 3)education	-- Education of an individuals 4)maritalstatus -- Marital status of an individulas 5)occupation	 -- occupation of an individuals 6)relationship --

-education	-- Education of an individuals maritalstatus -- Marital status of an individulas occupation	 -- occupation of an individuals relationship -- race --  Race of an Individual sex --  Gender of an Individual capitalgain --  profit received from the sale of an investment capitalloss	-- A decrease in the value of a capital asset hoursperweek -- number of hours work per week native -- Native of an individual
+7)race --  Race of an Individual
+8)sex --  Gender of an Individual
+9capitalgain --  profit received from the sale of an investment 10)capitalloss	-- A decrease in the value of a capital asset 11)hoursperweek -- number of hours work per week 12)native -- Native of an individual
-Salary -- salary of an individual
+13)Salary -- salary of an individual